Axestein/Chatbot/README.md

 # Chatbot
-My first code project in 1st sem which I made using c
+My first coding project in 1st sem which I made using c as backend and using html for frontend and designed it using css.
+Author -  Aditya Kumar Singh